tetakta/tetakta/README.md

 - ⚡️ I’m interested in Bitcoin, Lightning Network, Nostr, Taproot, DLC, RGB, TBD ...
 - 🌵 I’m currently building
   - [Starwee](https://github.com/Bitcoin-Based/starwee) is an intermediary between the world of old technologies and new business innovations
-  - [High Culture](https://high-culture.club/) HC - High Culture Social club based on Bitcoin.
+  - [High Culture](https://high-culture.club/) HC - Social club based on Bitcoin.

 -  You can contact me